centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/create-graphical-view.md

 ### Before creating a view: define the objective

 Define what is the main objective of the view.
 What need does it meet?
 Who are the recipients?
-Who are the main topics to consider before creating a view?
+What are the main topics to consider before creating a view?
 Here are some questions you might consider:

-  - Who is/are this view recipient(s) (users' profiles)?
+  - Who is/are the recipient(s) (users' profiles) of this view?
   - What level of information do users need?
   - Do I monitor all the resources and indicators I need to create that view?
   - What kind of information should the view contain (resources, indicators, graphs, network links, etc)?
 It can be interesting to start drawing that view on a paper note.

-Now that you have defined the objectives, let's start showing you how to make it.
+Now that you have defined the objectives, let's start showing you how to make the view.

 ### The view designer's workspace